 A continued development of vocal skills in a group format.
-Emphasis is placed on further development of solo voice techniques, practice skills, and performance approaches in various musical styles.
+Emphasis is placed on further development of solo voice techniques, practice skills, and performance approaches in various music styles.
+The international phonetic alphabet is introduced.

 Course Student Learning Outcomes (from course outline of record)